languagetool-org/languagetool-org.github.io/how-to-avoid-mistakes-when-writing-rules.md

 ## Badly encoded exceptions

-Exceptions in the rules can remain untested if they are not accompanied by `example` marked as `correct`.
+Exceptions in the rules can remain untested if they are not accompanied by `example`.
 Otherwise, you don't really know if the exception does work.

 ### How to fix: